equinor/energyvision/e2e/README.md

 To run visual tests, set the following environment variable.
 PERCY_TOKEN=c96f042120d71e27afbf238a481e551b62ab1a1d75ab5cdab13263ada2fdfa93
 This sets up the integration with Percy.io and ensures test results are written there.

+#### Run from command line
+To run Percy from the command line, cd into the directory visualTests and type npx percy exec -- node equinor-news.js

 ### Tests (Accessibility) - tests
 Tests in this folder will be accessibility tests